zAlweNy26/AlweStats/README.md

 ### Changelog

+**4.2.0**
+- Fixed error shown when getting grow time of lots of surrounding plants
+- Fixed bug that wasn't hiding the charging circle when the custom bow charge bar was enabled
+- Added support for randyknapp's "Equipment and quick slots" in the PlayerStats block
+- Added black outline to the direction arrow for Bed, Portal and Ship status
+- Added config setting to change text of the ShipStats block
+- Added config setting to change the color of the crosshair

 **4.1.0**
 - Merged BowStats with PlayerStats to a unique block that displays inventory slots, weight, bow ammo and select arrows
 - Added weight fill percentage as an element in the status effect list